-This course covers the principles of engineering drawings in visually communicating engineering designs and an introduction to computeraided design (CAD).
+This course covers the principles of engineering drawings in visually communicating engineering designs and an introduction to computer-aided design (CAD).
 Topics include the development of visualization skills; orthographic projections; mechanical dimensioning and tolerancing practices; and the engineering design process.
 Assignments develop sketching and 2-D and 3-D CAD skills.
 The use of CAD software is an integral part of the course.
+(C-ID ENGR 150)

-Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L Prerequisite: MATH 022 with C or better or placement by multiple measures Advisory Level: Read: 3 Write: 3 Math: None
+Lecture Hours: 2 Lab Hours: 3 Repeatable: No Grading: L Prerequisite: MATH 022 with C or better or placement by multiple

+Advisory Level: Read: 3 Write: 3 Math: None

-Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: None IGETC: None District GE: None
+Transfer Status: CSU/UC Degree Applicable: AA/AS

+CSU GE: None IGETC: None District GE: None